Last updated : December 30, 2024

 - A person’s hydration level at the time of the test could also influence results.

-Drug detection times
+Drug detection windows

 The DOT drug test looks for five classes of drugs.